Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: Introduction

 Roughly speaking, a \SCR is the analog of the Maximum Principle for classical (in other words, smooth) solutions and, with few additional technical assumptions, a \SCR exists for any classical situation where the equation, together with the associated boundary condition, formally satisfy the Maximum Principle.
 Of course, in the framework of viscosity solutions---which we use here---the boundary condition has to be understood a priori in the relaxed sense given by viscosity solutions theory: either the inside equation or the boundary condition should hold for both the subsolution and the supersolution, see~\cite{Users}.
 This particularity, which is, in general, a difficulty for proving such \SCR, is now well-addressed in most classical situations.
 However, coming back to Maximum Principles, in the case of \textit{Ventcell boundary conditions}, no \SCR was available in the literature so far.
 We explain why such boundary conditions create a specific difficulty later on.

 \textit{The aim of this article ---} We provide here the very first \SCR for Ventcell boundary conditions in the viscosity solutions' framework.
-Let us immediately point out that we are able to do so under reasonable assumptions, both for the case of first-order and second-order equations.
-We also recall that a \SCR is actually a ``global'' comparison result, providing comparison in all the domain---and we use below the notation \GCR instead of \SCR to emphasize this global comparison---.
+We immediately point out that we are able to do so both for first-order and second-order equations, under some reasonable assumptions on the equation and the boundary condition.
+We also recall that a \SCR is actually a ``global'' comparison result, providing comparison in all the domain---and we use below the notation \GCR instead of \SCR to emphasize this global comparison.
 However, as in \cite{BCbook}, we reduce it to a ``local comparison result'', \ie to a comparison result which holds in a small neighborhood of each point; we denote below such local result by \LCR.
 This reduction to \LCR allows us to mainly consider the case of equations set in an half-space and Section~\ref{statements} shows that our results easily extend to the case of general regular domains via localization arguments and a straightforward local flattening of the boundary.

 \textit{The Ventcell boundary condition ---} Now, in order to be more specific, we consider general fully nonlinear, possibly degenerate, parabolic equation of the form

 where $\Omega$ is a bounded or unbounded domain of $\R^N$, the solution $u$ is a real-valued function defined on $\Omegb \times [0,T)$, $u_t$, $D_x u, D^2_{xx} u$ denote its first and second-derivatives with respect to $t$ and $x$ respectively.
 Finally, $F: \Omegb\times [0,T) \times \R^N \times \sym \to \R$, where $\sym$ is the space of $N\times N$-symmetric matrices, is a real-valued, continuous function satisfying the ellipticity assumption